mjdamgaard/UP-Web-Project/open_tech_cooperative.md

 ## Utilizing a user-programmable platform

-An open tech cooperative can also utilize the idea and the concepts of a [user-programmable platform](user-programmable_platform.md), in order to allow the developers to share their ideas and prototypes quickly and safely with each other, and to always give the users complete freedom to choose whichever versions of the software application they want to use.
+An open tech cooperative can also utilize the idea and the concepts of a [user-programmable platform](user-programmable_platform.md), in order to allow the developers to share their ideas and prototypes quickly and safely with each other, and to always give the users complete freedom to choose whichever versions of the software applications they want to use.

 Allowing the users to choose the software application versions for themselves thus also creates an equal playing field for the developers when it comes to getting their contributions out to the users, since they do not have to go through a centralized decision-making body first in order to get a green light to roll out the new version.
 And since the cooperative does not have a hand in deciding which versions reach the users, it can also evaluate the worth of the contributions more fairly, by simply keeping track of the usage and the popularity of each version.